cs1302uga/cs1302-tutorials/packages2.md

 In the previous tutorial, [Java Packages Tutorial - Part 1](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/packages1.md), you compiled and ran code that you placed into a named package.
 In that tutorial, you were working with a single Java file.
-In this tutorial, we will compile and run an application that depends on code located in multiple Java files.
+In this tutorial, we will compile and run an application that depends on code in multiple Java files.
-When one Java file requires access to another file in order to run, it is called a **code dependency**.
+When one Java file requires access to another file to run, it is called a **code dependency**.
 When there are dependencies in our projects, we need to make sure to consider these dependencies when compiling and running our code.
 This tutorial will walk you through this process.